rickymoorhouse/blog/content/blog/2026/2026-03-14-global-apis/index.md

 - **Latency** - ensuring your APIs respond quickly from the regions you have consumers calling them
 - **Resilience** - providing a failover for if there are issues in one region.
 - **Compliance** - ensuring data and/or traffic to remain in a particular region

-For our API Connect SaaS service the requirement was to offer the service in multiple regions, to give customers the option of geographical location to suit their needs, so rather than replication I opted for each region to be totally independent.
-This gives customers that require data residency the option to keep everything in region, but for those looking for redundancy or reduced latency they can use this to build a [cross-region strategy](/blog/2025/global-deployment-with-api-connect-serving-apis-worldwide/).

 For improved latency across regions - is this required primarily around read APIs or do you need to handle write operations as well?
 If it is primarily reads, then you may be able to reduce your latency with the use of a CDN with edge caching without the complexity and cost of a full multi-region deployment.